|

 their concerns.
 Obtaining agreement on the nature of the problem may

-be viewed as a two part construction, the first part is obtaining agreement
+be viewed as a two part construction, the first part is obtaining agreement about

-effects back towards a core problem or core conflict.
-For this we use the current reality
+back towards a core problem or core conflict.

-tree.
-The second part is obtaining
+For this we use the current reality tree.
+The second part is obtaining agreement on

-agreement on the nature of the core problem or core conflict.
+the nature of the core problem or core conflict.
 For this we use the cloud.
 Once we have obtained agreement on the nature of the

 problem at hand, then obtaining agreement on the solution to consider should